Why do we obsess over people who ignore us?

 On the other hand, as I said in the previous point, whenever someone doesn’t seem to be interested in us, we automatically start thinking that he is more valuable and we find him more desirable.
 You should never appear desperate or needy when you are trying to attract someone because it can turn the other person off, especially if he thinks of himself as attractive than you are.

 Why you Should not Obsess over Someone who does not want you

 The first reason why you should not obsess over someone who doesn’t want you is that it can ruin your self-esteem.
 Getting rejected several times can make you start thinking that you are no longer that attractive or valuable.

 As I said, we all have insecurities but you should not let your insecurities force you to act irrationally.
 Whenever you find yourself obsessing over someone who ignores you, you should first ask yourself whether you really love this person or if you are acting that way because of insecurities.
-(See also: How to forget a narcissist after going no contact)
+(See: where do insecurities come from)